 Some symptoms, including hardening of the vein and inflammation, can indicate that you have a vascular disease that puts your health at risks and requires medical attention from an experienced vein doctor.

 What’s the Best Way to Get Rid of Spider Veins?

 The best way to get rid of spider veins depends on whether you have chronic venous insufficiency.
 If you don’t have chronic venous insufficiency, then you should visit a vein doctor in New York or New Jersey for a cosmetic or sclerotherapy treatment.

-Sclerotherapy involves injecting a small amount of salt solution into your spider veins.
-The salt solution damages the lining of your vessel.
-As a result, a clot is created that blocks circulation and redirects the blood elsewhere.
+Sclerotherapy involves injecting a small amount of medication into your spider veins.
+The medication (called a slcerosant) damages the lining of your vessel.
+As a result, the vein seals closed and over time fades and disappears.

 Sclerotherapy usually takes about 10 to 30 minutes for a vein doctor to perform.
-During this time, you will have your leg elevated so the blood will run out and create room for the salt solution.
-You’ll want to wear compression stockings for several weeks after the treatment to stabilize the pressure in your legs.
+During this time, you will have your leg elevated so the blood will drain and create room for the sclerotherapy.
+You’ll want to wear compression stockings for several days after the treatment to help the medication be as effective as possible.

-If you have chronic venous insufficiency, then you can use sclerotherapy in combination with endogenous ablation to treat the condition.
-Without endogenous ablation, there is a good chance that the spider veins will return.
+If you have chronic venous insufficiency, then you can use sclerotherapy in combination with endovenous ablation to treat the condition.
+Without endovenous ablation, there is a good chance that the spider veins will return.

 In this case, you will need your New York or New Jersey vein doctor to treat the underlying refluxing veins.
 You may need to undergo a procedure called endovenous laser ablation to get rid of spider veins.
 Endovenous laser ablation uses laser technology to close the vein permanently.

 During the procedure, which usually takes 30 to 45 minutes, your vein doctor will use a local anesthetic to prevent any pain..
 The treatment has a 97% success rate, so it’s a great option to get rid of spider veins when chronic venous insufficiency is present.